 Confusion.
 Followed by a deep breath.
 Then the question started to sink in.
 Inhale.
 No. Exhale.
 Nononononono, absolutely not, no. I am not Jian’s victim.
 I am not a victim of anything.
+Except serving coffee.
 I shrugged and felt the nothingness again, and just continued to let the phone ring and texts and emails pile up.
 Are sure you are ok?!

 I am ok.
 Totally fine.

 Over the next few days, I felt nauseous.
 Then empty.
 Then nauseous again.
-Like I was constantly going to throw-up, then I'd get the wave relief just by thinking about throwing-up.
+Like I was constantly going to throw-up, then I'd get the wave relief just by thinking I was throwing-up.
 Then I'd have to imaginarily throw up all over again.
 There was no way this could be true.
 And, no, I was not a victim.
-It would all blow over in a few days, then Jian would go back to hosting Q- he'd probably start off his new reign by bringing on a perky, female sex-expert to discuss the secret world of BDSM; how misunderstood this growing community is; Jian enthusing intelligently with that genuine, smokey air of his- He’ll be sure to mention how he was the victim of society's ignorance for the sexually-explorative, but that this experience has only made him stronger...
+It would all blow over in a few days, then Jian would go back to hosting Q- he'd probably start off his new reign by bringing on a perky, female sex-expert to discuss the secret world of BDSM; how misunderstood this growing community is; Jian enthusing intelligently with that genuine, smokey air of his- He’ll be sure to mention how HE was the victim of society's ignorance for the sexually-explorative, but that this experience has only made him stronger...